jmettraux/subaltern/README.md

 # subaltern

-is a Ruby self-interpreter.
+Subaltern is a Ruby self-interpreter.
 It's sub-functional, it's a subaltern.

 ## issues